rob-moss/demoapps/smm-ingress/README.md

 In this step we create two sets of VirtualServices (or SMM Rules).
 The first one  "virtualservices-ports.yaml" forwards traffic on specific TCP ports, ie 80, 81 and 82 to specified kubernetes apps, ie onlineboutique, guestbook and teastore.

-The second file "virtualservices-hosts.yaml" uses HTTP Host header matches, so when we browse to that hostname, SMM will forward traffic on to the specified kubernetes app.
-This example uses a hostname *.nip.io which is a special service that returns the IP address you have specified and will need to be updated to match your own SMM Ingress gateway's IP address
+The second file "virtualservices-hosts.yaml" uses HTTP Host header matches, so when we browse to that hostname, SMM will route traffic on to the specified kubernetes app.
+This example uses a hostname *.nip.io which is an online service that returns the IP address you have specified and will need to be updated to match your own SMM Ingress gateway's IP address, ie guestbook.172-17-50-190.nip.io returns the IP address of 172.17.50.190 which is the SMM IstioMeshGateway IP created in my Lab.
+You will need to update these hostnamnes to match your IKS cluster's IstioMeshGateway IP

 This is documented here
 https://smm-docs.eticloud.io/docs/dashboard/gateways/create-ingress-gateway/